 Reading Assignment: Knowledge Without Modern Education

-Tsunami folklore 'saved islanders' by Subir Bhaumik for BBC News discusses how ancient, isolated tribes on Indian Ocean islands drew on their oral traditions to survive the tsunami.
+Tsunami folklore 'saved islanders' by Subir Bhaumik for BBC News discusses how ancient, isolated tribes on Indian Ocean islands drew on their oral traditions to survive the 2004 Indian Ocean Tsunami.

 One key insight here is that we should not assume that our approach to education is necessarily the best, or that other approaches cannot work, too.
-Another insight is that the insights that we gain from our experience observing and living in the world, and sharing this experience with others, can be every bit as useful as the insights that we gain from classroom or textbook instruction.
+Another insight is that the knowledge we gain from our experience observing and living in the world, and sharing this experience with others, can be every bit as useful as that which we gain from classroom or textbook instruction.
 Indeed, for this reason, many researchers in geography and other disciplines spend a lot of time engaged in fieldwork, i.e., research in relevant locations around the world instead of in libraries and universities.

 Governance.
 The nature of both formal governments and informal governance in a population is another important factor.
 Governments can advance policies that reduce vulnerability.
 They can establish agencies tasked with reducing vulnerability, such as FEMA in the United States.
 They can support education and awareness efforts, as well as economic development to reduce poverty.
 Finally, they can foster social networks and empower individuals and communities to help themselves to prepare for and respond to hazards.
 Likewise, even without governments, communities can informally engage in many of these governance activities.
 Often the most vulnerable people are those who are politically marginalized because these people have less access to key resources and opportunities.
 One example of the role of government that we've seen already is the Myanmar government during Cyclone Nargis.
 This government is isolated from the international community and, thus, was not welcoming to international assistance in the aftermath of the cyclone.
 Compare that to Haiti after its 2010 earthquake.
 Haiti, like Myanmar, is a poor country, but it has positive and close relationships with the international community and thus readily welcomed international assistance in the aftermath of the earthquake.
 This assistance saved many lives and is helping Haiti rebuild.